mlliarm/mlliarm.github.io/README.md

 Interested in software development and data science.

+Currently a Technical Support Representative for GCP in Webhelp, in the fields of Big Data and Machine Learning.
+Providing technical support for GCP in these fields.
 # What

 In this website you'll find my portfolio and my current interests.